What labours must we endure to get there?

 In what dirt and mud must we struggle?

-What depths of imagination will we plunder?
+What depths of imagination did we plunder?

 What guilt awaits our every passion?